ESG 2024

 Preliminary draft amendment to the Swiss Code of Obligations

 On 26 June 2024, the Swiss Federal Council published a preliminary draft amendment to Art.
-964a et seq. of the CO in order to strengthen the obligations imposed on companies regarding sustainability disclosure requirements and to align Swiss law more closely with the CSRD.
+964a et seq.
+CO in order to strengthen the obligations imposed on companies regarding sustainability disclosure requirements and to align Swiss law more closely with the CSRD.

 Key proposed amendments include the following.